Charanksopnar/project-/server/README.md

 Username: admin
 Password: admin@123

-These credentials are automatically created when the server starts if no admin exists in the database.
+These test credentials are available in `server/mockDb.js`.

-### Test User
-Email: user@gmail.com
-Password: 123

-This test user is created when you run the seed script.